 - Coat corn flakes with melted butter and sprinkle on top.

-- Cover the casserole dish with aluminum foil and bake at 350 degrees F for 40 minutes, then uncover and bake 12 minutes more.
+- Cover the casserole dish with aluminum foil.
+Bake hash brown casserole at 350 degrees F for 40 minutes, then uncover and bake 12 minutes more.
 Broil for 1-2 minutes at the end.

 - To Store.
 Refrigerate leftovers for up to 5 days.